acheong08/apple-corelocation-experiments/README.md

 ### Cell towers

-Using the same API as above, we can also request cell tower information. `MMC`, `MNC`, `CellId`, and `TacID` is sent off and used to find the surrounding cell towers.
+Using the same API as above, we can also request cell tower information. `MCC`, `MNC`, `CellId`, and `TacID` is sent off and used to find the surrounding cell towers.
 It seems to have more data than opencellid.org but missing UMTS and GSM (only LTE is available).

 ## Wifi Tile